TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ~~~

-1. `### Introduction`: A brief summary on what the project is and an over view of what the user will be building.
+1. `### Introduction`: A brief summary on what the project is and an overview of what the user will be building.
 Replace the `A BRIEF INTRODUCTION.` text with your own project introduction.

 2. `### PRE-ASSIGNMENT SECTION HEADING`: *Optional*.
 A section that contains content that should come before the actual project assignment.
 This section will most likely not be needed for most projects, but when it is needed simply replace the `PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional pre-assignment sections. **If the project does not have a pre-assignment section, remove this entire section from the project.**